balmjs/balmjs.github.io/docs/v2/config/scripts-webpack.md

 Auto inject scripts and generate html entry file.
 (By default, you need to manually create the HTML entry file.)

+> NOTE: Because the content of the `<body>` element of the default template is empty, so you must set a custom template by `scripts.htmlPluginOptions.template` for some SPA (e.g. Vue.js).

 ## scripts.htmlPluginOptions

 `scripts.htmlPluginOptions: object = {}`